bedecarroll/example-network/README.md

 | minijinja | [Github](https://github.com/mitsuhiko/minijinja) | Render device templates |
 | cfgcut | [Github](https://github.com/bedecarroll/cfgcut) | Get only parts of configurations for pushes |
 | mise | [Github](https://github.com/jdx/mise) | Environment setup and task runner |

+## Custom data rules

+Add Python callables to `network_generators/rules` to adjust device records during normalization.
+Append functions to the `DATA_RULES` list or decorate them with `@rule`.
+Each callable receives a `RuleContext` instance exposing the current site, hostname, source path, and mutable device data so logic like setting `domain` or clearing `matches` can stay in Python.

+The repository ships with sample rules that:
+- Rewrite Juniper device domains to include the site (for example `sfo01.example.com`).
+- Clear `matches` for `wgw01.nyc01` to demonstrate per-device overrides.

 ## Limitations